-Construction activities such as earthwork, stockpiling, material transport, concrete work and paving, storm drain utility work, use of construction machinery, and dewatering have the potential to affect water quality in Elliott Bay.
+Construction and associated staging activities such as earthwork, stockpiling, material transport, concrete work and paving, storm drain utility work, use of construction machinery, and dewatering have the potential to affect water quality in Elliott Bay.
 These pollutants can increase turbidity, change pH, and reduce available oxygen in the water.
 The impacts would be temporary, would vary in intensity and duration depending on the type of construction occurring, and would be mitigated through required preventative measures.
-The City would prepare and implement plans pursuant to the City of Seattle Stormwater Code, Stormwater Manual, and the NPDES Construction Stormwater General Permit that describe BMPs to prevent pollution, control stormwater flows, and protect Elliott Bay during construction.
+The City would prepare and implement plans pursuant to the City of Seattle Stormwater Code, Stormwater Manual, and the NPDES Construction Stormwater General Permit that describe BMPs to prevent pollution, control stormwater flows, and protect Elliott Bay during construction and staging activities.